mooreatv/DynamicBoxer/README.md

 **New** You can now get DynamicBoxer benefits without requiring the use of the banned ISBoxer: just add MAMA: https://www.curseforge.com/wow/addons/mama-multiboxing

+This works on Wow classic era, hardcore, Season of Discovery, Cataclysm classic, Dragonflight and the upcoming War Within and even somewhat on legacy 3.3.5a

 ### Q&A

 #### Q: What does it do ?